AVUIs/cantor-dust/README.md

 ```
 1-8       Focus on the nth fractal generator
-up/down   Alternatively, shift the focus with the cursor keys
+down/up   Alternatively, shift the focus with the cursor keys
+j/k       ... or with VI keys
 ```

 All operations below effect the focused generator.